HenryRiddallWork/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+Note: If you are getting "Insecure Transport Error" errors you can add: `OAUTHLIB_INSECURE_TRANSPORT=1` to your .env file for local dev.

 ## Testing

 Unit tests & integration tests are implemented using [pytest](https://docs.pytest.org/).
 The full suite of tests can be run using: